 Extra Contractor Tax from Public Sector

-Despite the chaos it is causing in the public sector, the Government expect to get only £185m from it in extra tax.
+Despite the chaos it is causing in the public sector, the Government got only a relatively small amount from it in extra tax.

 However, the roll out to the private sector will bring in much more.